Severus11/Virtual-Air-Painting/README.md

 # Virtual Air Painting

 This is an application that enables one to **vitually paint in the air** using any object of a chosen color by the user.
 It is **developed using openCV**.
-So go ahead, recreate you imaginations in the air !
+So go ahead, recreate your imaginations in the air !

 [![forthebadge made-with-python](http://ForTheBadge.com/images/badges/made-with-python.svg)](https://www.python.org/)